 Moving on to jobs outside the education sector, information science is an exciting field you may want to be involved with.
 This involves how you will use, access, and present information.
 Websites, digital libraries, and blogs will often rely on the knowledge of educators to learn more about how people respond to and learn new information.

 6. Human Resources

 A good career change for teachers is in human resources or labor and personnel relations.
-This exciting field will bring together elements of personnel management and development, financial planning, economics, psychology.
+This exciting field will bring together elements of personnel management and development, financial planning, economics, and psychology.
 You will indeed find a very exciting career opportunity in this field while providing the skills you have accomplished as a teacher.

 7. Museum Guide or Curator

 Love museums?
 Then you must be aware that museums often look for those with education degrees as guides, archivists, curators, and technicians.
 Seeking a job in a museum offers a captivating and educational alternative for teachers.

 If you want to be a curator, you will be dealing with different types of tangible items like historical objects, art, and collectibles.
 You will also be working on coordinating programs and displays.